Can a Tenant Be Evicted For Smoking That Interferes With the Enjoyment of Other Residents?

 A Landlord May Seek to Evict a Tenant For Smoking That Interferes With the Reasonable Enjoyment of Other Residents or Even a Third Party Neighbour Without a Tenancy Relationship With the Landlord.
 Generally, Eviction Will Only Be Ordered When Less Drastic Means Are Unavailable or Without Compliance.

-A Helpful Guide For How to Determine When a Smoking Tenant May Be Evicted For Interfering With the Rights of a Landlord
+Understanding When a Smoking Tenant May Be Evicted For Interfering With the Rights of a Landlord

 Generally, the duties and rights as owing between a residential landlord and tenant are found within the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 Amongst the various duties as well as responsibilities that are prescribed upon the landlord is the mandate to perform maintenance of the rental unit and rental complex as per section 20 of the Residential Tenancies Act, 2006.
 A landlord is also prescribed with the right to seek an eviction of a tenant in circumstances where the tenant is substantially interfering with the reasonable enjoyment of the landlord, the reasonable enjoyment of other tenants living within the rental complex, or the legal rights of the landlord, among other things, as per section 64 of the Residential Tenancies Act, 2006.
 Specifically, the Residential Tenancies Act, 2006 says: